KeyboardKit/KeyboardKit/README.md

 * 🎨 [Styling][Styling] - KeyboardKit lets you style your keyboards to great extent.
 * 🚏 [Text Routing][Text-Routing] - KeyboardKit kan route text to other places.

-[KeyboardKit Pro][Pro] extends these features with many pro features, such as fully localized keyboards, autocomplete, emoji keyboards, dictation, etc.
+[KeyboardKit Pro][Pro] extends KeyboardKit with a lot of Pro features, such as localized keyboards and services, autocomplete, autocorrect, dictation, emoji keyboards and features, themes, etc.

 ## Getting Started

-The online documentation has a [getting-started guide][Getting-Started] that helps you get started with KeyboardKit.

-After installing KeyboardKit, just `import KeyboardKit` and make your `KeyboardViewController` inherit ``KeyboardInputViewController`` instead of `UIInputViewController`:
+After installing KeyboardKit, just import it and make your controller inherit ``KeyboardInputViewController`` instead of `UIInputViewController`:

 ```swift
 import KeyboardKit